 Multi-stakeholder partnerships are an increasingly important aspect of the World Bank’s environmental engagement as they pool expertise, access, and resources.
 These partnerships comprise public sector, private sector, multi-lateral and civil society actors to advance collective action on some of the world’s most pressing environmental challenges.

 The Critical Ecosystem Partnership Fund (CEPF) was launched in 2000 to provide grants to non-governmental and private sector organizations to support key biodiversity areas inside protected areas and across production landscapes.
-To date, CEPF has provided over $137 m to more than 1,600 civil society organizations across 17 global biodiversity hotspots.
+To date, CEPF has provided over $137 million to more than 1,600 civil society organizations across 17 global biodiversity hotspots.

 The Global Partnership for Oceans (GPO) is a convening platform that can help to reduce the barriers for countries to access the capital and technical assistance they need to restore ocean health and address poverty.
 Made up of partners from government, the private sector, and multi-lateral and civil society organizations, it helps mobilize the knowledge, financing and capacity needed to implement the solutions that countries want and lead.

 Wealth Accounting and Valuation of Ecosystem Services (WAVES) is a World Bank–facilitated global partnership that promotes sustainable development by mainstreaming natural resources into a country’s development planning and system of national accounting.
 WAVES has been working extensively in Botswana, Colombia, Costa Rica, Madagascar, and the Philippines.
-At Rio+20 in 2012, 62 countries, 90 private sector organizations, as well as 17 civil society and international organizations expressed their support for natural capital accounting.